How to Know When You Need New Brake Pads?

 A low, deep noise that sounds like grinding metal or rumbling can indicate worn brake pads, as well as brake pads or shoes contacting discs or drums.

-If you hear this type of noise, you should bring your vehicle into a service shop as soon as possible.
+If you hear this noise, you should bring your vehicle into a service shop as soon as possible.
 The metal-on-metal contact can cause even further damage to your brake system very quickly.

 Indicator Lights